mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/monitoring/logging/index.md

 enterprise: false
 ---

-DC/OS cluster nodes generate logs that contain diagnostic and status information for DC/OS core components and DC/OS services.
+DC/OS&trade; cluster nodes generate logs that contain diagnostic and status information for DC/OS core components and DC/OS services.
 DC/OS comes with a built-in log pipeline which can transmit all kinds of logs to an aggregated log database.

 ## Service, task, and node logs

 The logging component provides an HTTP API `/system/v1/logs/` that exposes the system logs.
-You can access information about DC/OS scheduler services, like Marathon or Kafka, with the following CLI command:
+You can access information about DC/OS scheduler services, like Marathon&trade; or Kafka&reg;, with the following CLI command:

 ```bash
 dcos service log --follow <scheduler-service-name>